BradCodeCraft/odin-file-uploader/README.md

 `/sign-up` - creates a user if crendentials are valid

+`/home/files/new` - uploads a file

-`/files/:fileId` - updates file details of file id _fileId_ if the user is the author
+`/home/files/:fileId` - updates file details of file id _fileId_ if the user is the author

+`/home/folders/new` - creates a folder

+`/home/folders/:folderId` - updates folder details of folder id _folderId_ if the user is the author

-`/files/new` - uploads a file
+`/home/folders/:folderId/files/add` - adds a file to folder id _folderId_

 #### `DELETE` requests

-`/files/:fileId/delete` - delete file details of file id _fileId_ if the user is the author
+`/home/files/:fileId/delete` - delete file details of file id _fileId_ if the user is the author

+`/home/folders/:folderId/delete` - delete foldere details of foldere id _folderId_
+if the user is the author